 Step 2: Save For A Down Payment And Closing Costs

-Unless you’re getting a VA loan or a USDA loan – which don’t require a down payment – you’ll need to make sure you have funds saved for a down payment.
+Unless you’re getting a VA loan or a USDA loan – neither of which require a down payment – you’ll need to make sure you have funds saved for a down payment.
 The minimum on a conventional loan, like a 30-year fixed loan, is 3%.
 An FHA loan is available with a down payment of 3.5%.

 Along with your down payment, you’ll have to save money for closing costs (fees associated with processing and securing your loan).
 Although the amount you’ll need will vary depending on your loan amount and the tax requirements in your area, you can generally expect closing costs to be 3% – 6% of the purchase price.